SteelQ/ai-mvp-php-github/README.md

 ## Notes
 - `scripts/ai-runner.js` currently generates simple test skeletons without calling any LLM.
 You can extend it to call your preferred model and write richer assertions.
 - The AI job has a **write whitelist**: `tests,docs`.
 It never touches app code.
+- Want a deeper walkthrough on introducing background AI tasks into a non-GitHub or mixed manual workflow?
+See [`docs/background-ai-workflow-guide.md`](docs/background-ai-workflow-guide.md) for a step-by-step playbook tailored to the original problem statement that inspired this repo.